henrykash/SafeDeals/README.md

 # SafeDeals
-App that allows users to make deals on places they want to visit by making deals of packages they want to visit
+App that allows users to make deals  by booking on places they want to visit by locally that contains packages they want to accomodate